qctrl/python-qiskit/docs/index.rst

-Aim of the Q-CTRL Qiskit Adapter package is to provide easy to use export functions allowing users to deploy the quantum controls techniques, define in Q-CTRL Open control on IBMQ quantum hardware.
+Aim of the Q-CTRL Qiskit Adapter package is to provide easy to use export functions allowing users to deploy the quantum controls techniques, define in Q-CTRL Open Controls, on IBMQ quantum hardware.

 Installation
 ------------